-101.11 Effective use of this code.
-The following steps may be used to establish which provisions of this code are applicable to a specific occupancy:

-1. Establish the type of occupancy.
+- 101.11 This Section has been modified to read as follows: - 101.11 Effective use of this code.
+The following steps may be used to establish which provisions of this code are applicable to a specific occupancy: - 1.
+Establish the type of occupancy.